xiaogit00/cheatsheets/machineLearning.md

 # Data Preprocessing

 Scikit-learn is a ML library.
 It contains libraries commonly used for data preprocessing.
+Preprocessing is useful for changing raw feature vectors into representations more suitable for classification or regression

+`from sklearn import preprocessing`

 ### Transformers
 - a class used in sklearn that enable data transformation